 Is low water pressure a problem?

 Low water pressure can indeed cause problems — but they’re usually of the annoying variety.
-Low water pressure is unlikely to cause any damage to pipes or fixtures.
-But if you live in a neighborhood with low water pressure and then run a lot of appliances, they may not work as well as intended.
+Too many plumbing appliances, fittings, and fixtures in your home can lead directly to low water pressure.
+Low water pressure is unlikely to cause any damage to pipes or fixtures but if you live in a neighborhood with low water pressure and then run a lot of appliances, they may not work as well as intended.

 Are flushable wipes flushable?